Explore other financing options

 - The Federal Direct Parent PLUS Loan Program provides loans for parents of dependent students attending post-secondary schools.

-- The Direct PLUS Loan is an education loan, with an interest rate of 6.31% for the 2016-17 academic year, that allows a parent to fund up to the entire cost of their student's education minus financial aid already awarded.
-In addition, there is a 4.272% Origination Fee deducted from the loan prior to disbursement.
+- The Direct PLUS Loan is an education loan, with an interest rate of 7.00% for the 2017-18 academic year, that allows a parent to fund up to the entire cost of their student's education minus financial aid already awarded.
+In addition, there is a 4.264% Origination Fee deducted from the loan prior to disbursement.
 The rate for 2018-19 will be set in June 2018.

 - Eligibility is based on credit worthiness of the parent.
 Parents and/or step parents of dependent undergraduate students are eligible to borrow under the Federal Parent PLUS program.